s3prl/s3prl/README.md

 ```python
 from transformer.nn_transformer import TRANSFORMER
 ```
-- Read the [documentations](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html) if you run in to any problem.
+- Read the [documentation](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html) if you run into any problem.

 #### Windows
 - For Windows, add the following lines to your .py code: